sureshbabugandla/cs-buffer-overflow-gui/README.md

 ## 1. What this demo is

 A web page with four buttons.
-Each button sends your input to a small **native C program** that runs on the server as an **isolated subprocess**.
+Each button sends the input to a small **native C program** that runs on the server as an **isolated subprocess**.
 Depending on the input and which version of the program runs, you observe one of four outcomes: